-The Demand Curve is a line that shows how many units of a good or service will be purchased at different prices.
+The demand curve is a line graph utilized in economics, that shows how many units of a good or service will be purchased at various prices.
 The price is plotted on the vertical (Y) axis while the quantity is plotted on the horizontal (X) axis.

 Demand curves are used to determine the relationship between price and quantity, and follow the law of demand, which states that the quantity demanded will decrease as the price increases.
 In addition, demand curves are commonly combined with supply curves to determine the equilibrium price and equilibrium quantity of the market.